Dr0f0x/pynetevents/README.md

 `EventSlots` can be configured in their behaviour by using the constructor arguments.
-You can customize whether you want exceptions to be propagated or only logged and wether you want to allow duplicate_listeners or throw an exception like the default.
+You can customize whether you want exceptions to be propagated or only logged and whether you want to allow duplicate listeners or throw an exception like the default.

 ```python